Hundred-Word Horror Stories

 I have been writing and publishing horror for nearly 18 years, including short fiction works and content for horror tabletop roleplaying games.
 I have mentored young writers entering the horror writing industry, many of whom I have watched develop into successful, productive writers paid to work within the genre.
 I have taught additional writing classes on Outschool that deal with horror, apocalyptic, and dystopian fiction since January of 2019.

-(She/Her) I teach creative writing and popular culture to children from age 8 through high school.
+I teach creative writing, gaming, and popular culture to learners from age 8 through high school.
 In my classes, young writers learn to develop characters, to craft a well-structured narrative, and to hone their descriptive language skills.
 New...

 1x per week